appveyor/website/src/docs/build-environment.md

 AppVeyor provides these "standard" build worker images:

 * Windows images:
+    * `Visual Studio 2019`
+    * `Visual Studio 2017`
+    * `Visual Studio 2015`
     * `Visual Studio 2013`
-    * `Visual Studio 2015`
-    * `Visual Studio 2017`
-    * `Visual Studio 2019`

 * Linux images:
     * `Ubuntu` or `Ubuntu1804` - Ubuntu 18.04
     * `Ubuntu1604` - Ubuntu 16.04

+* macOS images:
+    * `macos` - macOS 10.15 "Catalina"
+    * `macos-mojave` - macOS 10.14 "Mojave"

 Below you can find the list of [pre-installed software](#pre-installed-software) for all images.

 ### Visual Studio Preview images

-AppVeyor also provides a build image which contains, in place of the Visual Studio 2017 version on the current image, the VS2017 preview relative to that version.
+AppVeyor also provides a build image which contains, in place of the Visual Studio 2019 version on the current image, the VS 2019 preview relative to that version.

-* `Visual Studio 2017 Preview`
+* `Visual Studio 2019 Preview`

-The aim is to stay in sync with the [release rhythm](https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2017-release-rhythm#previews) of Visual Studio 2017.

 ## Choosing image for your builds